gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 Running the `docker:dind` also known as the `docker-in-docker` image is also possible but sadly needs the containers to be run in privileged mode.
 If you're willing to take that risk other problems will arise that might not seem as straight forward at first glance.
-Because the docker daemon is started as a `service` usually in your `.gitlab-ci.yaml` it will be run as a separate container in your Pod.
+Because the Docker daemon is started as a `service` usually in your `.gitlab-ci.yaml` it will be run as a separate container in your Pod.
 Basically containers in Pods only share volumes assigned to them and an IP address by which they can reach each other using `localhost`.